fleek-network/fleek-network-docs/docs/node/systemd-service.md

 ```

 :::tip
-If you have installed or setup the Service as a Docker Container, prefix the service name with `docker-`.
+If you have installed or set up the Service as a Docker Container, prefix the service name with `docker-`.

 ```sh
 sudo systemctl enable docker-lightning